adammj/loss-functions/README.md

 ## Comparisons against other loss functions

 For our final model, we substituted in several different loss functions in order to compare them against our loss function.
-We'd like to highlight that for the two functions where Overall kappa is slightly higher, their minority class (N1) performance is significantly worse.
+We'd like to highlight that for the two functions where Overall kappa is slightly higher (+1%), their minority class (N1) performance is significantly worse (-27%).

 The table gives the kappa for each sleep stage and loss function pair.